moaylesbury/michaelaylesbury.github.io/individual-projects.md

 During the internship experience with the Bright Network, I received a seminar from Google employees who spoke about the company and the technology industry.
 They presented us with a brief for a task to implement a command line application with Python that replicates a number of YouTube core functionalities by parsing user commands through the terminal.
 This task was given a strict deadline of one day, requiring fast implementation with a focus on object-oriented, readable code.

 I implemented a video libary class to fetch specific videos, or all videos (from an internal list created by parsing a CSV file).
 This class was heavily relied on by the main implementation, the video player class.
 The video player class allowed for playing, pausing, stopping and continuing videos, playlist creation, deletion and viewing, as well as video searching and flagging.
 Each function relied upon other functions and made sure conditions were in place before carrying out certain actions.
-This includes making sure a video is playing if the user tries to resume, checking the amount of flags on a video before playing, and ensuring playlists exist beore adding videos to them.
+This includes making sure a video is playing if the user tries to resume, checking the amount of flags on a video before playing, and ensuring playlists exist before adding videos to them.

 ## Blender Image Composition with Physically Based Rendering and Photoshop
 > Blender, pbrt-v3, Photoshop